meganz/MEGAcmd/UserGuide.md

 Usage: `get [-m] [-q] [--ignore-quota-warn] exportedlink#key|remotepath [localpath]`
 <pre>
-In case it is a file, the file will be downloaded at the specified folder
-                             (or at the current folder if none specified).
+If the remotepath is a file, it will be downloaded to folder specified in localpath (or to the current folder if not specified).
-  If the localpath(destiny) already exists and is the same (same contents) nothing will be done.
-If differs, it will create a new file appending " (NUM)" if the localpath(destiny) is a folder with a file with the same name on it,
+If the localpath (destination) already exists and is the same (by content) then nothing will be done.
+If it differs, it will create a new file appending " (NUM)".
-         it will preserve the, it will create a new file appending " (NUM)"

-For folders, the entire contents (and the root folder itself) will be
-                    by default downloaded into the destination folder
+If the remotepath or exportedlink is a folder, the folder and its entire contents will be downloaded into the destination folder.

 Options:
   -q                    queue download: execute in the background.
-Don't wait for it to end' -m     if the folder already exists, the contents will be merged with the
+  -m                    if the folder already exists, the contents will be merged with the downloaded one (preserving the existing files)
-                     downloaded one (preserving the existing files) --ignore-quota-warn    ignore quota surpassing warning.
+  --ignore-quota-warn   ignore quota surpassing warning.
 The download will be attempted anyway.
 </pre>

 ### help